keix/moonquakes/docs/moonquakes-architecture.md

 ```

 ## 2. Call Frames and Execution Context
-Each active function call in Moonquakes is represented by a CallFrame.
+Each active function call in Moonquakes is represented by a CallInfo.
-A CallFrame stores all the state necessary to resume a function — including the current program counter (pc), the base index of its stack segment, and its associated function prototype (Proto).
+A CallInfo stores all the state necessary to resume a function — including the current program counter (pc), the base index of its stack segment, the return base for results, and its associated function prototype (Proto).

-Conceptually, a CallFrame is similar to a lightweight stack frame in a CPU, but designed for a register-based virtual machine.
+Conceptually, a CallInfo is similar to a lightweight stack frame in a CPU, but designed for a register-based virtual machine.

 ### 2.1 Structure
 ```
-pub const CallFrame = struct {
+pub const CallInfo = struct {
     func: *const Proto,              // the function prototype being executed
-    pc: [*]const u32,   // pointer to current instruction
+    pc: [*]const Instruction,        // pointer to current instruction
     base: u32,                       // base register index in VM stack
+    ret_base: u32,                   // where to place return values in caller's frame
+    savedpc: ?[*]const Instruction,  // saved pc for yielding
+    nresults: i16,                   // expected number of results (-1 = multiple)
-    top: u32,           // top of the function's register window };
+    previous: ?*CallInfo,            // previous frame in the call stack };
 ```